mdecourcy/beach-data-scrape/README.md

 ### Known Issues

 * The original dataset has some double tabs, which can cause issues when using the Pandas library.
 The get_dataframe function addresses this issue by replacing double tabs with single tabs before processing the data.

 * The payload is hardcoded, to change the payload you need to change the payload variable.

-    * this script is scraping data from website, if website format or structure changed it may not work.
+* This script is scraping data from website, if website format or structure changed it may not work.

 * It's not checking for the header of the website.